 - 1. Collider operation at low beta function in the interaction point.
-This is possible due to short interaction region (of about 10 m) that allows to have maximum beta functions in the triplets of about 90 m at the beta function of 0.5 m in the collision point.
+This is possible due to a short interaction region (of about 10 m) that allows to have maximum beta functions in the triplets of about 90 m at the beta function of 0.5 m in the collision point.
 At such conditions the beam radius in the lenses of the low beta insertion section is about 4 cm that requires reasonable aperture of the lenses. - 2.
 Short bunch length.
 The rms bunch length of about 30 cm makes possible to avoid "the hour glass effect" and to concentrate 80% of the luminosity inside the inner tracker of the detector. - 3.
 Collider operation at the beam emittance corresponding to the space charge limit.
 In the NICA energy range the luminosity is limited by the incoherent tune shift value.
-If the ion number per bunch and the tune shift are fixed the luminosity is scaled with the energy as $\beta^2 \gamma^3$ .
-The formation and preservation of low emittance value, corresponding to achievable tune shift, is produced by beam cooling application at the experiment energy.

-- 4. Large collision repetition rate.
-The collider is operated at the bunch number of 10 ÷ 20 in each ring.
+If the ion number per bunch and the tune shift are fixed, the luminosity is scaled with the energy as $\beta^3 \gamma^3$ .
+The formation and preservation of low emittance value, corresponding to achievable tune shift, is produced by beam cooling application at the experiment energy. - 4.
+Large collision repetition rate.
+The collider is operated at the bunch number of $10 \div 20$ in each ring.

 This is achieved at well established injection kicker parameters (the kicker pulse duration is about 100 ns) by means of injection into the collider of bunches of short length.
 The bunch of the required length is formed in the Nuclotron after the acceleration.
-Small longitudinal emittance value, required for the bunch compression in the Nuclotron, is provided by the electron cooling of the ion beam in the Booster. - 5.
-Long luminosity life-time.
-For luminosity preservation the electron or stochastic cooling system is used.
-In equilibrium between intrabeam scattering and the cooling the luminosity life-time is limited mainly by the ion interaction with the residual gas atoms.
+Small longitudinal emittance value, required for the bunch compression in the Nuclotron, is provided by the electron cooling of the ion beam in the Booster.

+5. Long luminosity life-time.
+For luminosity preservation the electron or stochastic cooling system will be used.
+In equilibrium between intrabeam scattering and the cooling, the luminosity life-time is limited mainly by the ion interaction with residual gas atoms.
 The vacuum conditions in the collider rings are chosen to provide the beam life time of a few hours.
 The beam preparation time is designed to be between 2 and 3 minutes.
-Therefore, the mean luminosity value is closed to the peak one.
+Therefore, the mean luminosity value is concentrated in the peak one.

-The beam parameters and luminosity at the bunch intensity of $10^9$ ions are listed in the Table 1.
+The beam parameters and luminosity at the bunch intensity of $10^9$ ions are listed in the Table 1 for two kinetic energy values - 1 and 4.3 GeV/u.